International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 - The `Authorization` header is optional if the [Catalog Service](../model/terminology.md#catalog-service) does not require authorization.
 If present, the contents of the `Authorization` header are detailed in the [Authorization section](#13-authorization).

 - The `filter` property is optional.
 If present, the `filter` property can contain an implementation-specific filter expression or query to be executed as part of the [Catalog](../model/terminology.md#catalog) request.
+If a filter expression is not supported by an implementation, it must return a HTTP 400 (Bad Request) response.

 ##### Response